Xinyi-Ding/Scolarly-Net/README.md

 Solution: Please use M1-requirement.txt to reinstall those packages.

 ## Summary of functionality

+### Overview Functionality

+Provided prototype is an academic document processing tools, it can be used to convert a set of PDF documents into DOCX format and extract text and entity information.
+The extracted information is stored in a SQLite database.
+In addition, it provides a command line interface that allows users to perform query operations to retrieve academic document information from the database.

 ### Main functionality:

 1. This code can read the metadata of the paper from an Excel file (index.xlsx), such as the name of the paper, the path to the PDF file, and so on.
 2. This code can connect to a SQLite database (test_db.sqlite) and define three tables: papers (information about papers), entities (information about entities), and papers_have_entities (information about the association of papers with entities).
 3. This code can convert PDF files to DOCX files.